-visioning and health planning were carried out in all 35 intervention Ayushman Arogya Mandir including transit walks, seasonality analysis, development of a Chapatti diagram and Focused group discussions for Health Visioning to develop a Community Health Plan.
+and health planning were carried out in all 35 intervention Ayushman Arogya Mandir including transit walks, seasonality analysis, development of a Chapatti diagram and Focused group discussions for Health Visioning to develop a Community Health Plan.
 Monitoring was also conducted through monthly meetings of JAS, patient satisfaction surveys, annual public dialogue, social accountability exercise and a Technology (IVRS) Based Community Monitoring System.

 PROGRAM OUTCOME

 As a part of the pilot, the JAS committee was constituted in all 35 intervention facilities across Khunti and West Singhbhum districts of Jharkhand constituting a total of 676 JAS members.
 These 676 JAS members includes 305 (45.12%) Health Functionaries such as Medical Officer, CHOs, ANM and ASHA and 371 (54.88%) Non-Health Functionaries such as PRI representatives, VHSNC members, Women Self Help Group Members, School Health Ambassador, Peer Educator, and Special Invitees such as Tuberculosis survivor, Youth representatives and "any male" who has undergone sterilization after one / two children.
 A total of two Social Accountability Exercises were done in each of the 35 intervention facilities.
-The average number of participants in social accountability exercise has increased from 29.5 to 35.5 in Cycle 1 to Cycle 2.
-448 JAS carried out patient satisfaction surveys throughout the pilot and high satisfaction scores were reported from patient satisfaction scores monthly were around 21.42% in February 2023 as compared to only 15.96% in April 2022.
+The average number of participants in social accountability exercise has increased from 29.5 to 35.5 in Cycle I to Cycle 2.
+448 JAS carried out patient satisfaction surveys throughout the pilot and high satisfaction scores were reported from patient satisfaction surveys in facilities where JAS has been constituted.
+The overall average patient satisfaction scores monthly were around 21.42% in February 2023 as compared to only 15.96% in April 2022.
 The pilot also witnessed improvement in service utilization statistics.
-The quarterly average OPD footfall from April to June 2023 increased by 1207.
+The quarterly average OPD footfall from April to June 2023 increased by I 207.

 FINANCIAL IMPLICATION

 Nil.